 Additionally, you can use the built-in WordPress theme customizer option to view your site on desktop, mobile, and tablet before going live.
 It gives you a little more sharpness to see if the theme is compatible with all devices.

 TIP: In general, WordPress themes follow the standard core “browser support” best practices.
 It means that if you install a theme from the WordPress theme library, it is more likely to be compatible with the Android version, Chrome Android version, Chrome version, Firefox version, Safari version, iOS version, Edge version, and Opera version.
 In fact, many freemium themes are used to add cross-browser compatibility support lists to their documentation.

 Ever since speed has become a ranking indicator, it has become one of the most important factors when choosing a theme.

 In fact, a website that takes 5 seconds to load, can seamlessly increase the bounce rate to 38%.

 But if you can somehow manage it for 2 seconds, the bounce rate will drop to 9%, which will greatly enhance the user experience and ranking.

 Remember, the loading speed of your site does not entirely depend on your hosting server, your WordPress theme is also responsible for the loading speed.

-Therefore, I highly encourage you to examine your theme for speed before installing onto your server.
+Therefore, I highly encourage you to examine your theme for speed before installing it onto your server.
 You can use the Pingdom tool to run a simple speed test.

 It is a free web tool that you can use to test the loading speed and performance of your site.
 It generates a complete report that shows you site speed and performance insights.